It doesn’t matter if you have a huge vegetable garden or just a pot on an apartment balcony – you CAN grow sweet potatoes. I’m going to show you how.

-When I first started learning about growing them there really wasn’t a lot of information out there on the big, bad Internet about how to grow Sweet Potatoes.
-At that time, which was just 10 years or so ago, growing sweet potato slips was a closely guarded secret in the farming community.
+When I first started learning about growing sweet potatoes around 2010 there really wasn’t a lot of information out there on the big, bad Internet about how to grow them.
+At that time, growing sweet potato slips was a closely guarded secret in the farming community.

 THE OLD WAY